 The D-BCAM Head (A2086) is a Long-Wire Data Acquisition (LWDAQ) Device that reads out two ICX424 (or equivalent) image sensors and controls four light sources.
 The image sensors are mounted on two ICX424 Minimal Heads (A2076) connected to the A2086 board with two 12-way flex cables.
 The light sources are mounted on two Dual Laser Heads (A2074) connected to the A2086 board with two 6-way flex cables.

 The D-BCAM Head is similar to the N-BCAM Head (A2083), but accommodates a second sensor with the help of pairs of the radiation-tolerant n-channel mosfet UM6K34N, and controls two more laser diodes with command bits DC12 and DC13.
+The assignation of LWDAQ element numbers for the two cameras and four lasers is identical to the Polar BCAMs.

 Note: All our schematics and Gerber files are distributed under the GNU General Public License.A208601_Drawing.gif: Dimensions of D-BCAM circuit board.